folio-org/docs/content/en/docs/Access/Requests/requests.md

 Note that you must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
 Also note that a title-level request can only be placed on an instance if that instance has a holdings record.
 An item record is not required to create the request, but it is required to fill the request.

 1. In the **Requests** pane, select **Actions > New**.
-2. To create a title level request, make sure **Create title level request is checked.**.
+2. To create a title level request, make sure **Create title level request** is checked.
 3. Title information may already be filled in (if you started your request from the Inventory app.)
 If not, you need to search for the title:
     1. Click **Title look-up**.
     2. In the modal that appears, search for the title you wish to place the request on.
     3. Click the title to select it; the modal will close, and the title information will populate in the request form.
+4. In the **Requester barcode** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
+5. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
+    1. In the **Select User** dialog, search for the requester.
+    2. Once you find the requester, select them from the **User Search Results** list.
+They are applied to the request and their information appears.
-4. Select a **Request type**.
+6. Select a **Request type**.
 The options that appear depend on the Item status of the item you are requesting.
-5. Optional: Enter a **Request expiration date**.
+7. Optional: Enter a **Request expiration date**.
 If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
-6. Optional: Enter any **Patron comments**.
+8. Optional: Enter any **Patron comments**.
 For example, if the patron needs the item immediately, you can note it here.
 Patron comments show up in the CSV report and can be included in request pick slips.
-7. In the **Requester information** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
-8. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
-    1. In the **Select User** dialog, search for the requester.
-    2. Once you find the requester, select them from the **User Search Results** list.
-They are applied to the request and their information appears.
 9. Select the **Fulfillment preference**.
 10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
 11. Click **Save & close**.
 The request is saved and the Request Detail pane appears.
 The patron receives an email notification saying their request was received by the library, if you have this notification configured.